reverseon/ishiori-ssot/portable/pca-cm/README.md

 ## Backup model

-`save` flattens CA files into `public/` (plaintext) and encrypts private keys into `private-encrypted/` with a GPG symmetric passphrase.
-Both directories are designed to be committed to git. `load` reverses this — reconstruct the live CA on any machine.
+`save` flattens CA files into `public/` (plaintext) and encrypts private keys into `private-encrypted/` with an age public key.
+Both directories are designed to be committed to git. `load` reverses this — reconstruct the live CA on any machine by providing the corresponding age secret key.